-To deter, detect and investigate internal and external fraud or employee misconduct impacting the Florida Commerce.
+To deter, detect and investigate internal and external fraud or employee misconduct impacting the Florida Department of Economic Opportunity.

-What prompts an investigations?
+What prompts an investigation?

 An investigation is normally initiated when a complaint or allegation is received in person, by letter, telephone (hotline) or on a web-based complaint form.